 Springfield City Directory for 1902, R.L.
 Polk & Co.
 “Containing an alphabetically arranged list of business firms and private citizens; a street and avenue guide; miscellaneous directory; city and county officers; terms of court; churches, colleges, public and private schools, buildings, banks, incorporated institutions, railroads, secret and benevolent societies, etc. And a complete classified business directory.”

 Fever River Research.
 The firm “specializes in cultural resource management projects that are associated with historic properties that date to the recent past.
 We conduct a variety of projects that include historical archaeology, architectural studies, National Register of Historic Places nominations, and traditional history.”
 Fever River has performed several very detailed studies of Springfield neighborhoods; however, its website was hacked in 2014.
-As of this writing (March 2015), the website had been restored, but few of the individual studies had been reposted.
+As of this writing (March 2015), the website had been restored, but some of the individual studies had not been reposted.
 Most, if not all, remain available in the Sangamon Valley Collection.

 The Springfield Survey: Groundbreaking in-depth examination of social services available in Springfield in 1914 and where they were succeeding or falling short.
 See the encyclopedia entry for individual reports.